TautvydasKre/TicTacToe/README.md

 ## Upcoming Features
 - Add different difficulty levels for the AI.
-- Add multiplayer over a network.

-## License
-This project is licensed under the MIT License.

 ## Credits
 - Developed by [Tautvydas Kreivys](https://github.com/TautvydasKre)
-- Roasts curated by [Tautvydas Kreivys]
 - Thanks to the [Pygame](https://www.pygame.org) community for their amazing resources!